PundarikakshNTripathi/Cognova-Amazon-ML-Challenge-2025/Documentation.md

 - **Scalability**: Optimized implementations for various hardware configurations
 - **Resilience**: Progress caching and resumable execution for long-running processes

-This structured, production-ready workflow with full MLOps integration represents a significant advancement in practical machine learning system design for pricing prediction tasks.
+This production-ready, cache-first workflow with MLflow tracking is designed for reliability, speed, and clean integration of multimodal signals for pricing prediction.

 ---